 Refinishing of the engine and chassis components of a CJ-3B to stock appearance is fairly simple.
 Everything under the hood and under the body was painted basic semi-gloss black, although some items such as the radiator shroud do occasionally show up in apparently original olive drab paint, presumably as a result of identical parts being used on CJ's and military Jeeps.
-A Fram oil filter cannister would be orange.
+A Fram oil filter cannister would be Fram orange (4K GIF).

 According to the 1956 Parts List the cylinder head of a standard compression engine should be blue, and a high compression head should be black, but this is one policy which was apparently never adhered to.